m0therway/Sanity/README.md

 # TS5Sanity
-Sanity test scripts utilizing Selenium and Java classes
+Sanity test scripts for retail utilizing Selenium and Java classes with assert